yisiox/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState4.puml"/>

 Step 6.
-The user executes `clear`, which calls `AddressBook#save()`.
+The user executes `clear`, which eventually calls `save()`.
-Since there are still states in the `redoStack`, all states in the `redoStack` will be removed.
+Since there are still states in the `redoStack`, all states in the `redoStack` (State 2) will be removed.

-Reason: It no longer makes sense to redo the `add n/David ...` command and ignore the `clear` command.
+Reason: It no longer makes sense to redo the `add n/David ...` command (State 2), and ignore the `clear` command (State 3).
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml"/>